A conviction where the defendant has been found guilty of the charges.

 The defendant is responsible for the payment of the fines or fees of the crime.
-They are not found in guilt, however, must pay what they are ordered.
-Often found on traffic tickets or minor violation.
+They are not found in guilt; however, they must pay what they are ordered.
+Often found on traffic tickets or minor violations.

 A judgment of punishment for a criminal act.

 Types of sentencing: